-We are pleased to inform you that last 27 March 2006, the 8th Division of the Court of Appeals issued a Writ Preliminary Injunction against the City of Parañaque and Mayor Florencio M. Bernabe Jr. The Injunction is part of the legal reliefs we petitioned the court for, in order to regain control of our gates, bring back peace and order, and restore the privacy of our village.
+We are pleased to inform you that last 27 March 2006, the 8th Division of the Court of Appeals issued a Writ Preliminary Injunction against the City of

 We quote: ...“UBFHAI has continuously administered, regulated, and maintained the use of the private roads inside the BF Homes Parañaque Subdivision, even employing security guards to man their major gates, issuing passes and tickets for entry into the subdivision for certain purposes and charging fees set by the association.
 As owners or administrators of private roads, appellants are entitled to continue to enjoy exclusive access therein for their own protection and security and to regulate its use by non-residents…”